Freeko/beautiful-jekyll-opensuse/_posts/2017-03-23-guidelines.md

 Mostly these rules really just ensure that the packaging quality is at high enough standard and that we have someone to contact if problems arise.

-So long story short, what is required from your buildservice submissions:
+So long story short, what is required from your buildservice submission:

  * Inherited packages from OBS must link to respective released versions (42.1 ffmpeg in our instance links to 42.1 ffmpeg in OBS)
  * All changes must be done in Devel project (Tumbleweed) via submit requests